Sean Hillier: Hanwell Town

 Hillier signed for Southern League First Division South & West club Hanwell Town during the 2006 off-season.
 He left the club in early 2007.

 Third spell with North Greenford United

-Hillier rejoined North Greenford United for the third time in early 2007 and made his first appearance in a 3–0 win over Raynes Park Vale on 3 February.
+Hillier rejoined North Greenford United for the third time in January 2007.
 He helped the Blues to the 2007 Premier Challenge Cup Final versus Merstham, but suffered a 4–1 defeat.
 He made 21 appearances and scored one goal during the 2006–07 season.
 He departed the Blues in February 2008, having made 46 appearances and scored three goals during his year with the club.

 Chertsey Town

 Hillier signed for Combined Counties League Premier Division club Chertsey Town on 27 February 2008 and made eight appearances during the remainder of the 2007–08 season, before departing the club.

 Fourth and fifth spells with North Greenford United

 Hillier signed for North Greenford United for the fourth time during the 2008 off-season and was a virtual ever-present during the 2008–09 season, making 42 appearances and helping the Blues to a second-place finish in the Combined Counties League Premier Division.
 Hillier won the first competitive silverware of his career during the 2009–10 season, with the Combined Counties League Premier Division title (which brought promotion to the Southern League First Division Central) and the Middlesex Senior Charity Cup.
 The cup win set up a match versus Middlesex Senior Cup winners Staines Town for the George Ruffell Memorial Shield in August 2010, but though Hillier got on the scoresheet, the Blues were denied more silverware after suffering a shootout defeat.

-Playing Southern League First Division Central football for the 2010–11 season, Hillier made 52 appearances and scored one goal in a season of consolidation.
+Playing Southern League First Division Central football for the 2010–11 season, Hillier made 50 appearances and scored one goal in a season of consolidation.
 Hillier played through until the end of the 2012–13 season, which was his last with the club until his return in 2017.
 In the interim, he played for Middlesex County League Premier Division club New Hanford and spent time recovering from a tendon injury.